Georgie Hubbard

 Public speaking terrified me.
 Here's what I did about it.

-The fear of public speaking, known as Glossophobia, is one of the most common fears worldwide.
+The fear of public speaking is one of the most common fears worldwide.
 According to research, 75% of the population experiences some degree of anxiety when it comes to speaking in public.
 And I am one of them.

 In the early years of my career, I couldn't even stand up in front of my colleagues and say my name without almost passing out.
-My heart would race and sweat would pour every time I had to present.
 I knew this would hold me back in my career, so I took action and enrolled in Toastmasters.

 I can honestly say every week, I almost talked myself out of going.
 It was massively outside of my comfort zone.
-But I knew I had to keep showing up and doing the work, as that's how I was going to begin overcoming my fear.
-Not by running from it, but by facing it head on.
+But I knew I had to keep showing up and doing the work.

 Cut to a couple of years later.
-I had been invited to present at a Career Expo, an event filled with accomplished professionals and industry leaders.
-As I stood at the side of the stage, waiting for my turn, my mind started racing:
+I had been invited to present at a Career Expo.
+As I stood at the side of the stage, my mind started racing:

-- "What if I fall flat on my face, and everyone laughs?"
+• "What if I fall flat on my face?"

 The self-doubt was deafening.
-My hands were clammy, my heart pounded in my chest, and for a split second, I considered backing out.
-But then, I caught myself.
-I said "Georgie, you've got this.
-This is what you have been training for."
+But then, I caught myself: “Georgie, you've got this.
+This is what you have been training for.”

 I took a deep breath, walked onto that stage, and started speaking.
-And you know what?
-It wasn't perfect.
-My voice shook at first, and my mouth was as dry as toast.
+My voice shook at first.
 But as I kept going, the nerves settled.
-The preparation and all the Toastmaster sessions were paying off.
-The more I spoke, the more confident I became.

-If I hadn't taken that first courageous step and enrolled in Toastmasters, there's no way I would have delivered that speech, or had the confidence to say yes to any of the speaking opportunities that followed.
+If I hadn't taken that first courageous step, there's no way I would have delivered that speech, or had the confidence to say yes to any of the speaking opportunities that followed.

 The 3 Cs That Steal Confidence